thexuanphuc/Chaos-Control/README.md

     * Plots of wheel velocity commands over time.
     * Plots of the robot's actual forward and angular velocities over time.
     * Plots of the tracking errors ($e_x$, $e_y$, $e_\theta$) over time.
-    * A plot of the calculated Lyapunov energy function `V` over time.
+    * A plot of the calculated Lyapunov energy function $V$ over time.
 3. Print simulation status messages to the console.
 4. The simulation runs until `max_steps` is reached, the target is achieved, or an error occurs.
 5.  **Close the Matplotlib plot window to terminate the program** after the simulation finishes.